krolikbrunatny/mmtnet/content/about.md

 - I am a first generation of Generation Z
 - I struggle(d) with ADHD and I intend to write about it
 - I wish you a good day

+Many thanks to [@clente](https://clente.github.io/hugo-bearcub/) for creating the fantastic theme that powers this website.